SPICE Simulation Training

 - How to integrate SPICE models into the Altium library symbols

 - How to set up the simulations

-Length of training varies based on the level of knowledge being sought and if hands-on experience is being requested.
-Though we do not have formal exercises designed for these training topics, we can focus the efforts on crafting a training/consulting program that is specific to your company’s needs.
+The length of training varies based on the level of knowledge being sought and if hands-on experience is being requested.
+Though we do not have formal exercises designed for these training topics, we can focus on crafting a training/consulting program specific to your company's needs.

 Based on past experiences, the following lengths of time are recommended: 1 to 2 days.